SForce-Tech/SForce-Trading-Web/README.md

 ### Running the Application

-1. Ensure the GymBuddy backend application is running.
+1. Ensure the SForceTrading backend application is running.
 2. Start the web application:
    ```sh
    npm start